-New regulations risk is the current and prospective risk to earnings or capital arising from highly regulated jurisdiction and when rules and regulations are constantly changing.
+New Regulations Risk is the current and prospective risk to earnings or capital arising from highly regulated jurisdiction and when rules and regulations are constantly changing.
 It is an important qualitative risk which must be monitored and managed, as regulatory sanctions from non-compliance, especially in extreme cases, may involve not just mere loss of reputation or financial penalties, but in extreme cases, a revocation of the banking charter or franchise (BAP Risk Manual, P103).
-At PNB, compliance with new circulars and memorandums from the BSP is approached through an enterprise-wide engagement framework.
-Task forces are constituted to discuss the gaps between current practices/process against the required deliverables.
-Further, overseas business units are also subject to host country regulations for which compliance must also be a priority.
+At PNB, compliance to new circulars and memorandums by BSP is approached through an enterprise-wide engagement framework.
+Task Forces are constituted to discuss the gaps between current practices/process against the required deliverables.
+Further, overseas business units are also subject to host country regulations for which compliance must also be priority

-8. Litigations Risk
+8. Litigation Risk